 - Level 2 core unit in the Mining Engineering major sequence

-- Students are able to (1) reference appropriate and reliable sources of information on mining engineering; (2) produce high quality written reports; (3) apply knowledge of basic science and engineering fundamentals; (4) describe the fundamental technologies employed in the common methods of surface and underground mining; (5) determine appropriate equipment in size and quantity to apply to an excavation scenario; and (6) explain the multidisciplinary nature of mining engineering, and the various roles of engineers within these operations..
+Students are able to (1) apply critical thinking and information literacy (locate and evaluate sources of information for assignments); (2) produce high quality written communications; (3) apply knowledge of basic science and engineering fundamentals; (4) distinguish the fundamental technologies employed in the common methods of surface and underground mining; (5) determine appropriate equipment (in size and quantity) to apply to an excavation scenario; and (6) explain the multidisciplinary nature of mining engineering, and the various roles of engineers within these operations.

-- Indicative assessments in this unit are as follows: (1) weekly quizzes; (2) assignment; and (3) exam.
+Indicative assessments in this unit are as follows: (1) in-class quizzes; (2) project assignments; and (3) a final examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Unit Coordinator(s)